Jamalam360/easytemplate/README.md

 Due to this issue, I made easytemplate remove the `.easytemplate` suffix from any files that have it.
 Other than that, no other changes are made to these files outside of the usual processing.

+### The CLI

+Options:

+- `--debug`: enable debug logging; mainly just helpful for me
+- `--disable-interactive-mode`: don't prompt for inputs, useful for CI environments.
+Must use along with `--input`.
+- `--input`: pass a value for a input, in the form `id=value`, e.g. `--input my_string="a string here"`.
+Quotes are optional.